glesica/glesica.github.io/index.md

 These are in no particular order and some are ongoing, as you might guess from the descriptions.

-**Instructor, Special Topics - Software Testing (Fall 2018)** - I designed a taught a special topics course (CSCI 391) on software testing at the University of Montana.
+**Instructor, Special Topics - Software Testing (Fall 2018)** - I designed and taught a special topics course (CSCI 391) on software testing at the University of Montana.
 The course covered a variety of topics, most of which are described in the [online notes](https://sites.google.com/view/csci391-software-testing/home), related to software reliability and testing, including some less obvious subjects like static analysis and type systems.
 I used the [open source textbook](https://github.com/laboon/ebook) written by Bill Laboon at CMU, along with